psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 date: 2022-02-10
 series: art-entertainment
 image: hive-photo.jpg
-summary: "This notation system fulfills the following goals: (1) Games that are mirrored, rotated or played with reversed colors have identical notations.
+description: "This notation system fulfills the following goals: (1) Games that are mirrored, rotated or played with reversed colors have identical notations.
 (2) Pieces of the same kind do not need to be tracked to be told apart.
 (3) Every move has only one notation."
 ---

 A consistent notation system plays a key role in the practice and study of board games.
 The direction-based notation for Hive was created to fulfill the following goals: